Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 You will see something like [this graph](https://i.imgur.com/5UkiBri.png).
 Take a good look to your Min and Max frametimes.
 The less difference there's between both values, the less stuttering you are going to experience.

-**For Gsync/Freesync monitors:** If you have a gsync/freesync monitor, then you must unlimit your FPS and enable Vsync in order to use this feature.
+**For Gsync/Freesync monitor users:** If you have a gsync/freesync monitor, then you must unlimit your FPS and enable Vsync in order to use this feature.

 Low FPS - Determining the cause